 By Amy Pollard (GRS ’19)

 The Design Automation Conference names the top 5 young, global innovators in the field of electronic design automation (EDA).
-This year, Professor Douglas Densmore is one of two academic researchers to receive the honor.
+This year, Associate Professor Douglas Densmore is one of two academic researchers to receive the honor.
 Densmore’s primary appointment is in the Department of Electrical and Computer Engineering.
 He is a founding member of the BU Biological Design Center.

 Densmore’s cutting-edge research has earned him a reputation as a dedicated, influential researcher in the design automation community.
 He is widely recognized for his work making tools to help create computation in living cells.
 His research is far-reaching, with applications in biosensors, biomaterials and biomedicine.
 It uses methods from the area of semiconductor research for electronic computing.